Aoshima-jinja Shrine 青島神社

 To get to Aoshima-jinja from Miyazaki, you can use train, bus, or car.
 Trains run once or twice an hour on the Nichinan Line, depending on the time of day.
 Once you exit Aoshima Station, walk straight for 10 minutes.

-Buses run every half hour from Miyazaki.
+Buses run once or twice an hour from Miyazaki.
 By car, take Route 220 and head south for 20 minutes to the Aoshima turnoff just after the Kaeda River bridge.
 There's a free carpark along the main Aoshima road.

 An island shrine nestled within a tropical forest

 Aoshima-jinja is located on an island about 100 meters from land.
 The shrine itself is impossible to see from the beach as it sits within thick, tropical jungle.

 The shrine gate is the major photo attraction

 Whether you're walking down from the station or taking a stroll along the beach, the first thing you'll see is the shrine gate.
 You can take great photos from the sand, the bridge, or near the gate itself.

 Be sure to wash your hands here before entering

 Before you go up the steps into the main shrine area, you'll see dragons and some bowls on the left side.
 Wash your hands there by following the cartoon instructions and pictures above the dragons.